 Please read below to identify which type of honeybee situation you have.
 A bee swarm is a specific situation for honeybees, as opposed to bees that are actively living inside a building is completely separate situation requires specialized equipment.

-Swarms can be removed for free or a nominal $20 charge and established hives with comb cost several hundred dollars and take hours of work to remove.
+Swarms can be removed for free or a reasonable fee based on time and effort involved.
+Established hives with comb cost several hundred dollars and take hours of work to remove.
 When we speak with you, we will ask for details about where the bees are.
+We are not able to remove established hives in buildings right now and would recommend reaching out to your local beekeeping club.

 IF YOU HAVE A SWARM OF HONEYBEES NEAR YOUR HOME OR BUSINESS, PLEASE CONTACT US QUICKLY THROUGH THIS FORM OR CALL/TEXT SO WE CAN REMOVE IT.